TomasBeranek/infer-wrapper-for-incremental-analysis/README.md

-# An Infer wrapper that corrects Infer's incremental analysis
+# An Infer wrapper that corrects shortcomings in Infer's incremental analysis

-Updated source of the Infer wrapper can be download from [here]().
+Updated source of the Infer wrapper can be download from [here](https://github.com/TomasBeranek/infer-wrapper-for-incremental-analysis).
 The experiment was tested on Infer v1.1.0.

 # Usage
 The wrapper is called instead of Infer's binary, when invoking the ```infer analyze``` command, for example: